PAYE settlement agreements (PSAs)

 You will not need to apply for a new PSA each year unless you need to add new items.

-Once agreed, you will need to provide computations of the tax and NIC due, separating the computations out for Scottish, Welsh and rest of UK employees.
+Once a PAYE Settlement Agreement is made, you will need to provide computations of the tax and NIC due, separating the computations out for Scottish, Welsh and rest of UK employees.

 It is important to ensure that you have used standard exemptions where possible for items such as annual functions, workplace meals, trivial benefits and Long Service Awards.
 Including items on your PSA that are covered by an existing exemption means that you would be paying tax and NIC unnecessarily.